Our Risk Policy

 Consequently, the funding made and the returns received for a crop may be denominated in different currencies.
 Respective amounts must be converted which often results in changes in the funding amount due to rounding and conversion costs.

 In all these cases, your funding returns will be affected by exchange rate fluctuations and you will therefore be exposed to foreign currency risk.
 Currencies depreciate or appreciate value against each other and this may correspondingly reduce or increase the value of your funding in foreign currency terms.
 Further, currencies may be devalued or revalued, or countries may establish capital movement restrictions.
-Any of these events or restrictions may adversely affect the value of your funding or your ability to funder crops in foreign currencies.
+Any of these events or restrictions may adversely affect the value of your funding or your ability to fund crops in foreign currencies.

 Your payment service provider may also charge fees for converting funds into foreign currency or for making payments in foreign currencies.